arielmos/Implement-Manger/README.md

 - **LCD Screens:** Each Arduino is connected to an LCD screen, providing real-time visual feedback about the status of the implements and their telemetry data.

 - **Event-Driven Simulation:** The software is designed in an event-driven manner, allowing the implement manager to react to external triggers and internal events, such as turning an implement on or off, receiving telemetry data, and managing fuel levels.

+- **Serial Monitor:** The Arduino master's serial monitor interface provides 2 functionalities:
+  - View the real-time status of all connected implements, including whether they are on or off.
+  - Toggle the state of implements on/off using external commands sent via the serial monitor.

 - **SPI Communication:** The communication between the two Arduinos is achieved using the Serial Peripheral Interface (SPI) protocol, which enables efficient data exchange between the devices.